The Enduring Legacy of Throwing Weapons in Ancient Warfare

 Notable Craftsmanship Examples

-- Greek javelins (akontia) – Often featured a thin throwing thong (amentum) wrapped around the shaft to impart spin and increase range.
+• Greek javelins (akontia) – Often featured a thin throwing thong (amentum) wrapped around the shaft to impart spin and increase range by up to 30%.
+The thong also allowed for a more efficient transfer of rotational force from the wrist.

-- Roman pilum – Had a long iron shank and a pyramidal head designed to penetrate shields and then bend, making the shield unwieldy.
+• Roman pilum – Had a long iron shank (typically 60–90 cm) and a pyramidal head designed to penetrate shields and then bend, making the shield unwieldy.
+The head was sometimes left unhardened to maximize bending, while the socket was heat-treated for strength.

-- African throwing knives (hunga munga) – Multi-bladed iron weapons used by Central African tribes; they could be thrown in a circular motion to strike from unexpected angles.
+• African throwing knives (hunga munga, kpinga) – Multi-bladed iron weapons used by Central African tribes; they could be thrown in a horizontal spinning motion with a sidearm delivery.
+The number and arrangement of blades varied by region, with some examples having triple blades that allowed the weapon to strike at multiple points.

-- Australian woomera – A spear-thrower that extended the lever arm, enabling a spear to reach velocities over 100 km/h.
+• Australian woomera – A spear-thrower that extended the lever arm, enabling a spear to reach velocities over 100 km/h.
+The woomera was carved from mulga or acacia wood, with a spur of kangaroo bone or wood to engage the spear’s hollowed base.
+The handle was often shaped to fit the thrower’s hand exactly.

 Precision in Flight: Training and Biomechanics